May 31, 2013

 “These are just a handful of the many efforts that we have made in production, transport and packaging.
 However, the core of our sustainability lies in the type of products we bring to market”, says Koen Bouckaert, Vice President Strategy & Business Development at Alpro.
 “Plant-based food puts far less pressure on the environment.
 It requires less land and water and produces fewer CO2 emissions than animal-based food.
 Cow milk requires 3 times more land and 2.5 times more water than a soya drink, while the CO2 emission for cow milk is 5 times higher.”

 “Even plant-based products made, for example, of almonds, put much less pressure on the environment.
 By building our company around our DNA of plant-based food, we put sustainability at the heart of everything we do.
 It is also worth knowing that plant-based products currently make up only 1.8% of the European dairy market, so there is a lot of potential for lowering the environmental impact of our food choices.
 That’s why we are calling on all stakeholders to make an active contribution to this mission.”

-For more than 30 years, Alpro has been Europe’s most innovative creator of delicious, nutritious, plant-based foods.
-We not only pioneered the soyfoods category, but also almond and hazelnut beverage innovations—the first non-soy, plant-based milk alternatives to be commercialized on a large scale in Europe.
-Our product lines also include plant-based alternatives to yogurt, cream, and margarine—and all Alpro products are non-GMO certified.
+Alpro® has been bringing naturally nutritious, sustainable and plant-based foods to Europe for over 30 years.
+We are innovative leaders in the soyfoods category, but also almond and hazelnut beverages—the first non-soy, plant- based milk alternatives to be commercialized on a large scale in Europe.
+Our product lines also include plant-based alternatives to yogurt, cream, and margarine—and all Alpro products are non- GMO certified.